Generalized Stein's lemma and asymptotic equipartition property for subalgebra entropies: Resource theory of subalgebra coherence

-for any $\al\in [1/2,\infty]$.
-This follows from the monotonicity of $D_\al$ under quantum channel and the fact $\Phi(\S(\N))\subset \S(\M)$.
-In general, all DIO operations are MIO.
-For example, the conditional expectation $\E_\N: B(\Ha)\to \N$ as the analog of completely dephasing map is both $\N$-MIO and $\N$-DIO.
-Here we do not discuss the analog of {\bf incoherent operations (IO)} and {\bf strictly incoherent operations (SIO)}, although one can define these concepts in the general subalgebra setting.
+This follows from the data-processing inequality for $D_\alpha$ and the inclusion $\Phi(\S(\N))\subseteq\S(\M)$.
+Every DIO operation is MIO.
+For example, the conditional expectation $\E_\N:B(\Ha)\to\N$ is the analogue of the completely dephasing map and is both $\N$-$\N$ MIO and $\N$-$\N$ DIO.
+We do not discuss analogues of incoherent operations (IO) or strictly incoherent operations (SIO), although such notions can also be defined in the present subalgebra setting.